-NOTE: Data include Pharmacy PMD students

 C10.
-Percent of all degree-seeking, first-time, within each of the following ranges (report infrank information). l Percent in top tenth of high school graduating class Percent in top quarter of high school graduating of Percent in top half of high school graduating class Percent in bottom half of high school graduating Percent in bottom quarter of high school graduating Percent of total first-time, first-year (freshman) s class ss class ing class S 1% op half + bottom h C11.
-Percentage of all enrolled, degree-seeking, fir grade-point averages within each of the follow students from whom you collected high school ving ran Percent who had GPA of 3.75 and higher Percent who had GPA between 3.50 and 3.74 Percent who had GPA between 3.25 and 3.49 Percent who had GPA between 3.00 and 3.24 Percent who had GPA between 2.50 and 2.99 Percent who had GPA between 2.0 and 2.49 Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 1% 1% 1% 2% 2% 2% 0 0 0 100% C12.
-Average high school GPA of all degree-seekin 3.30 ng, first -time, first-yea r (freshman) stud ents who submitted GPA: : Percent of total first-time, first-year (freshman) s tudents who submitted high school GPA: Admission Policies C13.
-Application fee Does your institution have an application fee?
-Amount of application fee: ed? ✓ Yes✓ Yes □ No If you have an application fee and an on-line appli Same fee: ⊠ Free: Reduced: students who apply on-lin ıe: Can on-line application fee be waived for applican ts with financial need? ?
-Yes C14.
-Application closing date Does your institution have an application closing Application closing date (fall):02/01Priority date: ; date? ⊠ Yes □ No C15.
-Are first-time, first-year students accepted fo r terms other than the e fall?
-Yes 🔲 No C16.
-Notification to applicants of admission decision on sent (fill in one only)) On a rolling basis beginning (date):01/31 By (date):03/31 Other: C17.
-Reply policy for admitted applicants (fill in o one only,)
+Percent of all degree-seeking, first-time, first-year students who had high school class rank within each of the following ranges (report information for those students from whom you collected high school rank information)

+Assessment Percent Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class } Top half + bottom half = 100%.
+Percent in bottom quarter of high school graduating class Percent of total first-time, first-year students who submitted high school class rank:

+- C11.
+Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school grade-point averages within each of the following ranges (using 4.0 scale). - ✓ Report information only for those students from whom you collected high school GPA. - ✓ If you are able to report GPA ranges separately for students that also submitted at least one test score versus those who did not submit a test score, please do so in the respective columns.
+If you are unable to report these data, please report the ranges for all students.

+Score Range Percent (Students who submitted scores) Percent (Students who did not submit scores) Percent (All enrolled students)

+Percent who had GPA of 4.0

+Percent who had GPA between 3.75 and 3.99

+Percent who had GPA between 3.50 and 3.74

+Percent who had GPA between 3.25 and 3.49

+Percent who had GPA between 3.00 and 3.24

+Percent who had GPA between 2.50 and 2.99

+Percent who had GPA between 2.0 and 2.49

+Percent who had GPA between 1.0 and 1.99

+Percent who had GPA below 1.0

+Totals should = 100%

+C12.
+Average high school GPA of all degree-seeking, first-time, first-year students who submitted GPA:

+Average High School GPA

+Percent of total first-time, first-year students who submitted high school GPA:

+% Percent Submitting GPA

+C13-C20: Admission Policies

+C13.Application fee

+√ If your institution has waived its app olication f ee for the F all 2026 admi ssion cyc le please sele ct no

+Does your institution have an application fe ee? □ Yes □ No

+Amount of application fee:

+Can it be waived for applica ants with financi al need? [] Yes □ No

+If you have an application fee apply on-line: and an on-lin e applicat ion option, please indica te policy f or students w /ho

+□ Same Fee □ Free □ Reduced

+Can on-line application fee be e waived for ap plicants v vith financia al need? □ Ye es □ No

+C14.
+Application closing date :

+Does your institution have a an application cl osing date ? 🗆 Yes 🗆 N lo

+Month Day

+Application cle osing date (fall) WOTH Day

+Priority Date

+C15.
+Are first-time, first-year etudonte accor oted for to rme other t han the fall?
+I 0

+ies □ iv O

+C16.Notification to applicants s of admission ne only)

+□ On a rolling basis beg□ By (date):□ Other: nning (date): Month Day

+C17.
+Reply policy for admitte d applicants (f ill in one or Month Day

+☐ Must reply by (date): ☐ No set date ☐ Must reply by May 1st ☐ Other: or within eks if notified I thereafter

+5 W 6 L Month Day

+Deadline for housing depos it:

+Amount of housing deposit:

+Refundable if student does not enroll?

+□ Yes, in full □ Yes, in part □ No